The Hundred Line: Last Defense Academy: Release

 Kodaka commented that he was happy on how the demo version of the game was received, saying that it was "the right marketing strategy, both for sales and for my mental health."
 On hearing early reception to the demo being that were too many sex jokes, Kodaka said his initial reaction to this was "Where?!", saying he thought he had toned them down.

 The Hundred Line was announced during a Nintendo Direct presentation on June 18, 2024, and was released for the Nintendo Switch and Windows on April 24, 2025.
 The game's Japanese and English releases were scheduled for a simultaneous same day release.
 The game's physical release was distributed in North America by Xseed Games.

-In Japan, a novel depicting a prequel to the character Hiruko Shizukuhara was included for people who pre-ordered the game.
+In Japan, a novel depicting a prequel to the character Hiruko Shizuhara was included for people who pre-ordered the game.
 Further novels were announced on August 2, 2025 which would expand on the background of characters, with the first being Darumi.
+Kodaka has said he has planned to keep expanding the game for "about ten years."
+While he said that the team was working on ideas daily for new routes, the development of them was "not fully in motion yet."